 If you want to insure your entire build and not just the vehicle, you’ll need an RV Insurance policy.
-Progressive Insurance is one of the few companies I’ve found that offers full replacement coverage for class B converted vans and your belongings and this is what I use.
-You can read more about choosing an RV policy for van life here.
+Progressive Insurance is one of the few companies I’ve found that offers full replacement coverage for class B converted vans and your belongings and this is what I use, but be warned that they only cover professionally converted vans.
+You can read more about the different options for choosing an RV policy for van life here.

 If you don’t have health insurance via your employer, you’ll want to shop for health insurance on healthcare.gov.
 The key is choosing a policy that has good nationwide coverage so you don’t get stuck with a huge out-of-network doctor bill when you’re traveling.